Woosmap/geofencing-android-sdk/README.md

 public double age;
 ```

- - Represents the number of visits present in the ZOI
+ - Represents the number of visits influencing in the ZOI

 ```java
 public double accumulator;